-Following the successful launch of their first product, the Ear (1), Nothing is giving those earphones something to pair with.
-Dubbed the Phone(1), its has a transparent rear panel (like the earphones) that lets some of its metal shields show through while allowing for a system of functional light strips, officially called Glyphs, that are paired with unique sounds and can be used for various notifications.
-It runs Nothing OS, a clean port of Android 12 with some dot-matrix details sprinkled in, and is otherwise a solid mid-range offering, with a 6.55-inch, 120Hz OLED screen with a hole-punch 16-megapixel selfie camera, Snapdragon 778G+ chipset, up to 256GB of storage, and up to 12GB of RAM.
-Two rear cameras — a 50-megapixel, f/1.8 wide and a 50-megapixel ultra wide — round out the offering.
-Available in black or white, it launches first at the Nothing Kiosk in London on July 16th, with a wide launch planned for July 21.
+Following the successful launch of their first product, the Ear (1), Nothing launched its first handset, fittingly dubbed the Phone (1).
+Sadly, it wasn't available in the US.
+Until now.
+As part of the new Nothing OS 1.5 Beta Membership program, interested parties can pick up a black Phone(1) with 8GB of RAM and 128GB of storage preloaded with the beta OS, which is based on Android 13.
+Like the existing models, it has a transparent rear panel that lets some of its metal shields show through while allowing for a system of functional light strips, officially called Glyphs, that are paired with unique sounds and can be used for various notifications.
+It also sports a 6.55-inch, 120Hz OLED screen with a hole-punch 16-megapixel selfie camera, a Snapdragon 778G+ chipset, and two rear cameras — a 50-megapixel, f/1.8 wide and a 50-megapixel ultra wide.
+The company notes that while these are final models, they may not work with all US carriers.